jennjwang/swe-prod-recorder/README.md

   --record-all-screens  Record all monitors/screens (no window selection needed) --inactivity-timeout INACTIVITY_TIMEOUT
-                        Stop recording after N minutes of inactivity (default: 45) --pr PR               PR number to organize screen recording data under data/pr_{pr} (required; use issue number if PRs are not available yet, or 0 for onboarding)
+                        Stop recording after N minutes of inactivity (default: 45) --debug, -d           Enable debug logging
+  --pr PR               PR number to organize screen recording data under data/pr_{pr} (required; use issue number if PRs are not available yet, or 0 for onboarding)
 ```

 ### Window Selection

-When the recorder starts, you'll see an overlay for selecting which windows to record:
+On macOS you'll see an overlay for selecting which windows to record.
+Linux runs in full-screen mode by default (equivalent to `--all`), so the picker is skipped there.

+If you're using the overlay:

 1. **Click on windows** to select them (they turn GREEN)
 2. **Click selected windows again** to deselect them